KlausPopp/Moddy/_sources/tutorials/1_hello.rst.txt

 The persons send the words at their mouth and receive it through their ears.
 A timer is used to model their "think" time.

+.. note:: See also :ref:`8_hello_program`, which models the same behavior with sequential programs.

 .. literalinclude:: code/1_hello.py